08Aristodemus24/project-seraphim/readme.md

 no, bacteria
 yes, eukarya

-AH YES. we really need to save the encoder or find some way to use the encoders information that was obtained from the whole dataset (since we do not split the data set if we encode the features because potential categories of features may be lost on splitting the data) because if we use a new encoder
+<s>AH YES. we really need to save the encoder or find some way to use the encoders
+information that was obtained from the whole dataset (since we do not split the data set if we encode the features because potential categories of features may be lost on splitting the data) because if we use a new encoder